 According to the Z-Wave Alliance, the new security standard is the most advanced security available on the market for smart home controllers and devices, gateways, and hubs.

-4. Radio frequencies
+4. Radio Frequencies

-Z-Wave is designed to provide reliable, the low-latency transmission of small data packets at data rates up to 100 kilobits per second.
-The output is 40 kilobit per second (9.6kbit/s using old chips) and is suitable for sensor and control applications.
+Z-Wave is designed to provide reliable, low-latency transmission of small data packets at data rates up to 100 kilobits per second.

 Unlike other IEEE 802.11-based wireless LAN systems and Wi-Fi that are designed primarily for high data rates.